Introduction

 4. Which CA job profile offers the highest salary in India?

 High salaries don’t come from normal CA roles.
-They come from investment banking,
+They come from investment banking, consulting, FP&A,

-and skill-heavy.
+skill-heavy.
 The degree alone won’t get you in.

 5. Is CA worth pursuing in 2026 for salary and career growth?

 CA is not a quick money course.
 Early years are average.
 The upside shows later.
-If you play
+If you play it

-it smart, build skills, and move into better roles, the career can pay very well.
+smart, build skills, and move into better roles, the career can pay very well.
 If you expect easy

 money just because you cleared exams, you’ll be disappointed.